TeamFromNFLS/BlockChain/Log.md

 1. gyr & ph

    1. Complete RSA
+   2. Complete wallet address.
-   2. Forget to write the log, then consider these days as a whole ( Update this log plz!
+   3. Forget to write the log, then consider these days as a whole ( Update this log plz!